-In 2023 we had three main sources of income, these were:
+In 2024 we had three main sources of income, these were:

-- membership: our members continued to support our work through the payment of fees (\$79,030) and Inclusion Fund contributions (\$49,041) - grant income: income from grants remained strong we have received a total of \$811,400 in income from grants. - donations: we received a total of \$25,930 in donations from the Arc Thrift Stores of Colorado, Eric and Jaye Olafson Foundation and Charities Trust.
+- Membership: Our members continued to support our work through the payment of fees (\$87,015) and Inclusion Fund voluntary contributions (\$34,529). - Grant Income: Income from grants remained strong we have received a total of \$1,225,249 in income from grants. - Donations: We received a total of \$50,979 in donations from the Disability Opportunity Fund, Prisma Learners and Charities Trust.

-The trustees would like to thank our members and funders for their support, without which we could not have delivered the successes we achieved in 2023.
+The trustees would like to thank our members and funders for their support, without which we could not have delivered the successes we achieved in 2024.